Therapy Newsletter’s COVID-19 Response Unit

 Medicare will pay 80% of the allowed amount for the above mentioned HCPCS codes.
 We recommend you check with your State Medicare office to determine the exact allowed amount before billing out these codes.

-The list of CPT codes covered under telehealth by CMS are as follows;
+Some of the physical therapy specific CPT codes covered under telehealth by CMS are as follows:

 |97161||PT Eval low complex 20 min|